-Bureau of Enforcement Compliance Program
+Bureau of Enforcement, Investigation, and Compliance (BEIC) Compliance Program

 Ocean Transportation Intermediary Compliance Program

 The Commission’s Ocean Transportation Intermediary (OTI) Compliance Program is conducted primarily by written correspondence and directly engages the OTI’s management in a quick, high-level review of the OTI’s bonding level, tariff, and current operating status to determine whether additional actions are needed to comply with Commission requirements.
 The compliance audit also may include review of entities holding themselves out as vessel-operating common carriers (VOCCs) where Commission staff can find no indication of current vessel operations.
-BOE then works with the OTI, its tariff publisher, and bonding company, as necessary, to assist the OTI in bringing its operations into compliance.
+BEIC then works with the OTI, its tariff publisher, and bonding company, as necessary, to assist the OTI in bringing its operations into compliance.

 Starting the Audit Process